sheehui/tp/docs/UserGuide.md

 ### Client Window Commands

 These commands are exclusive to client window.
 They give access and writing privileges for any client information fields.
-You can access these commands once enter the Client Window through our `view` command.
+You can access these commands once you have entered the Client Window using our `view` command.

 #### Switching Tabs : `tab`